 Did You Know?

-The original Broadway production of "The Blue Bird" or "L'Oiseau Bleu" by Maurice Maeterlinck
+The original Broadway production of "The Blue Bird"--aka "L'Oiseau Bleu"--by Maurice Maeterlinck